TLRKiliann/con-heal/README.md

 # con-heal
-A medical app to connect pymysql with MySQL (localhost connection!)
+A medical app (time-track) to connect pymysql with MySQL (localhost connection!)

 # How to use MySQL